Last Updated: March 2026

 Open-ended Questions

-Task: The participant will be asked to view a serious of 'un-matching' messages, crafted to 'let their match down easy'.
-They will then choose which message they think would be the best to send.
+Task: The participant will be asked to view a serious of rejection messages from which they will choose which message they think would be the best to send.

-People seemed generally excited about the idea and found it at least interesting, even if the product wasn’t currently applicable to their lives - as reflected in our SUS results.
+People seemed generally excited about the idea even if the product wasn’t currently applicable to their lives.

 The following are our most important findings from our user testing, targeting concept over UI.